Kinuy/Kinuy/README.md

 Hi, I'm Tobias Weber,
 an aeronautics engineer from Germany.

-I'm currently working on my Java web app to regain control over my items in my self-storage unit.
+I'm currently working on my Java web app to regain control over my items in my self-storage unit (verleih-verschenke-verkauf-app).
-The app is still a work in progress but is already live on https://stuffloop.onrender.com
+The app is still a work in progress...

 Connect with me: